jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 ```

 ### git_check.sh
-* In the git_check.sh file, replace the lines between "sh build_fast.sh" and the "git status" section with the following:
+* In the git_check.sh file, replace the rubocop section with the following:
 ```
 echo '----------------'
 echo 'brakeman -Aq -w2'